Advances in 3D Neural Stylization: A Survey: 3D Neural Stylization

-\textbf{Rendering and Back-propagation.} In NeRF stylization, naive NeRF-based rendering is memory-intensive for a bulk of ray samplings and point queries, but style losses are based on full images.
-Therefore, some proposed patch-based training \cite{chiang2022stylizing}, deferred gradient back-propagation \cite{zhang2022arf}, and some separate forward and back-forward steps with full-res computation and patch-wise back-propagation \cite{zhang2023transforming, wang2023nerf, wang2023tsnerf}.
+$\bullet$ \textit{Optimize Rendering and Back-propagation.} In NeRF stylization, naive NeRF-based rendering is memory-intensive for a bulk of ray samplings and point queries, but style losses are based on full images.
+Therefore, some use patch-based training \citep{chiang2022stylizing}, deferred gradient back-propagation \citep{zhang2022arf}, and some separate forward and back-forward steps with full-res computation and patch-wise back-propagation \citep{zhang2023transforming, wang2023nerf, wang2023tsnerf}.